 After that period, an applicant can check the status of their 221(g) case in one of the following ways:

-to keep track of the status of their passports
+Track of the status of a passport.

 Contact the Department of State directly by email or by phone.
 With this method, expect to be provided with the same information found through the two previous tracking options.